christian-hh/BeamPropagation.jl/README.md

 as = SVector.(zeros(n), zeros(n), zeros(n))
 ```

-Two additional arrays are also required to indicate the initial ground states of the particles (`gs`) and which particles are "dead" (`dead`).
+Two additional arrays are required to indicate the initial ground states of the particles (`gs`) and which particles are "dead" (`dead`).
 For this example, we assume that there are 12 ground states (and 4 excited states), and that the particles have uniform probability of starting in any one of them.
 ```
 num_gs = 12
 num_es = 4